 How to Send an Email Application Letter

-If you're sending your cover letter via email, list your name and the title of the job that you are applying for in the subject line of the email message.
-Include your contact information in your email signature, but don't list the employer's contact information.
+If sending your cover letter via email, list your name and the job title you are applying for in the subject line of the email.
+Include your contact information in your email signature but don't list the employer's contact information.